open-telemetry/opentelemetry-java/examples/http/README.md

 This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple HTTP based Client/Server application.
-The example creates the **Root Span** on the client and sends the distributed context over the HTTP request.
+The example creates the **Root Span** on the client and sends the context over the HTTP request.
 On the server side, the example shows how to extract the context and create a **Child Span** with attached a **Span Event**.